 The best swaddles + making breastfeeding more comfortable

-Fall is here, the kids are back in school, Starbucks has pumpkin spice lattes again – all we need now is some cooler weather in Houston!
+Fall is here, the kids are back in school, Starbucks has pumpkin spice lattes again – all we need now is some cooler weather in The Woodlands, Texas!

 After photographing several first-time parents and their babies over the last several weeks, I’ve been thinking a lot about what saved my sanity after each of my girls were born.
 Fortunately I had several friends who were veteran mamas by the time I had my first daughter and they were full of wonderful advice.

 The motherhood learning curve is so steep: learning to swaddle, soothe, nurse and bathe a tiny baby.
 Healing after delivery.
 Adjusting to much less sleep than you’re used to.